pravega/pravega-operator/doc/troubleshooting.md

         at org.apache.zookeeper.ClientCnxn$EventThread.processEvent(ClientCnxn.java:630)
         at org.apache.zookeeper.ClientCnxn$EventThread.run(ClientCnxn.java:510)
 ```
-This issue is happening because `pravegaclustername` is not matching `PRAVEGA_CLUSTER_NAME` provided in the bookkeeper configmap.
+This issue is happening because name of the pravega cluster (which can be seen with the output of kubectl get pravegacluster) is not matching `PRAVEGA_CLUSTER_NAME` provided in the bookkeeper configmap.
 Due to that it is looking at a wrong path for ledger location in znode.
-In order to resolve this issue, we have ensure that the cluster name is same as that in bookkeeper configmap (https://github.com/pravega/bookkeeper-operator/blob/master/deploy/config_map.yaml)
+In order to resolve this issue, we have ensure that the cluster name is same as that in [bookkeeper configmap](https://github.com/pravega/bookkeeper-operator/blob/master/deploy/config_map.yaml)

 # Controller pod not in ready state